Cool jobs: Dinosaur Lab Assistant

-Getting down and dirty with prehistoric fossils is all in a day’s work for George Sinapius who assists in the lab at the Australian Age of Dinosaurs.
+Getting down and dirty with prehistoric fossils is all in a day’s work for George Sinapius who assists in the lab at the Australian Age of Dinosaurs in Winton in Outback Queensland.
 This self-confessed geek dreamt of working with dinosaurs since he was “a little tacker” and in just under four years he’s gone from digging potatoes to digging for dinos, and even taught the girls a thing or two on reality TV show Beauty and the Geek.

 We caught up with George to find out why he reckons he has the Best Job in the World.

 What’s a typical day in the life of a Dinosaur Lab Assistant?

 My day usually starts with opening up the laboratory ready for another day of discoveries, and checking rosters to see how many participants will be helping us in our dinosaur discoveries.
 Then oiling tools and checking all the fossils in progress, making sure they all have their birth certificates (paperwork) with them.

 On the tours I show everyone how use the tools and what we are training our eyes for to discover fossilised bone (colour and texture).
 Sometimes I might fix broken tools, or puzzle broken fossils back together.
 Every day is different and we are always discovering something new for the world to see.